How To Develop A Recruitment Strategy That Hires Fast

 90-day retention rate New hires still active at 90 days 90% or higher

-Pull these numbers from your applicant tracking system or hiring spreadsheet at the end of each month, not just when something goes wrong.
+Pull these numbers from your ATS or hiring spreadsheet at the end of each month — not just when something goes wrong.
 Patterns only become visible when you look at multiple searches over time, not one hire in isolation.

 Set aside 30 minutes at the end of each month to review your metrics with whoever owns your HR or recruiting function.
 This doesn’t need to be a formal meeting.
 It needs to be a focused conversation with the right data in front of you.